-A treat for the ages is the Santa Cruz Beach Boardwalk, California's oldest amusement park wonderfully situated by the sea.
+A treat for the ages is the Boardwalk of the Santa Cruz Main Beach, California's oldest amusement park wonderfully situated by the sea.
 Ride the iconic Giant Dipper roller coaster, built in 1924, then indulge in funnel cake and arcade games.
 Maybe reverse the order on that one.

 At the Natural Bridges State Beach you will be awed by the abundance and mystery of marine life and many kinds of winged migrants as well.
 Hike the numerous trails, peruse tide pools, and spot some monarch butterflies brightening a foggy day.